thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 ### Threats

 Threats are things that we think have the potential to cause problems for the company or product.
-To help find these try asking these questions:
+To help find these try asking:

 - What changes are coming to the industry that could cause a problem?
 - Where are others out performing?